JaneJeon/objection-authorize/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] I have read the `QueryBuilder.fetchResourceContextFromDB()` section in the "Methods" section of the docs
 - [ ] I have read the `QueryBuilder.diffInputFromResource()` section in the "Methods" section of the docs
 - [ ] I have read the `QueryBuilder.authorizeRead()` section in the "Methods" section of the docs
+- [ ] I have searched the issues page and found no relevant results

-If the answer to your question is in the docs, your issue may be closed and locked.
+If the answer to your question is in the docs, or if the answer to your question is in another issue, your issue may be closed and locked.

 **Describe the bug**
 A clear and concise description of what the bug is.